ckanchanda/Surf_Check/README.md

 - water level (tide)

 2. and determine which of the six given Supervised Machine Learning algorithms would best fit the data given.
+The year 2020 dataset was used to train the machine learning algorithms, whereas 2021 served as the test.

 ### Results
 * - those mark with astericks have anomalous data results.
 Potential reasons will be covered at the latter half of the results.